Tirzepatide: Research Applications

 Research Applications

-Teduglutide is studied in preclinical models that probe GLP-2R biology and intestinal-epithelial growth-control mechanisms.
+Tirzepatide is studied in preclinical and clinical research that probes dual GIP/GLP-1 receptor biology and its downstream metabolic effects.
 Reported research applications include:

 Comparative Research Context